open-component-model/ocm-spec/doc/model/elements.md

 - labels with a predefined meaning for the component model itself.

   Those labels are used by the standard OCM library and tool set to control some behaviour like signing.
+Labels without a namespace are relevant for the component model itself.

   Such labels use flat names following a camel case scheme with the first character in lower case.

   Their format is described by the following regexp: